Armonte/daybreak/README.md

 development or compilation of Daybreak.
 Installing [MSYS2](https://www.msys2.org/) and the x86 gcc/g++ toolchain are the only requirements to get it working properly.

-*The newLISP server provided in Daybreak listens to `localhost:25565`, and is currently hardcoded to listen here.*
-*client.lsp and its compiled client.exe will automatically look for this address and connect to each other.*
+The newLISP server provided in Daybreak listens to `localhost:25565`, and is currently hardcoded to listen here.
+Telnet works, but it does not support the pretty prompt that `server.lsp` provides. `client.lsp` and its compiled cohort `client.exe` will automatically look for this address and connect to it.

 ## Roadmap

 - Write text inside of Melty
+- Integrate squirrel-lang
 - Contain the newLISP client inside of Melty (open/closing by pressing a button combination)
 - Controller mappings
 - button test menu